|INTIX | Ticketing Conference | Inspiration Stage|

 2:20 pm - 2:40 pm

-Ticketfly and Pandora joined forces in late 2015 to create the world's most powerful music marketing platform.
+Ticketfly and Pandora joined forces in late 2015 to create the world’s most powerful music marketing platform.
 What they quickly learned is that the road to realizing an audacious vision is paved with numerous experiments across multiple channels.
-Join Robyn Bald, Ticketfly Director of Marketing Services, and Evan Harrison, CEO of Huka Entertainment, as they share best practices that helped them crack the live event marketing rulebook wide open.
+Join Robyn Bald, Ticketfly Director of Marketing Services, and Mike Mauer, Marketing Director at Huka Entertainment, as they share best practices that helped them crack the live event marketing rulebook wide open.
 They’ll cover: How to identify and target the right audience.
 Measuring the end-to-end customer journey.
 How to track and market to a mostly mobile audience.
 How to find and best leverage effective marketing channels.

 2:40 pm - 3:00 pm